 Word-Sized Graphics Embedded into Text

 Visualizations at the size of a word allow a close integration of text and data.
 We investigate different scenarios to enrich natural language texts and source code.
 For example, we use of such embeddings to communicate bibliographic data or report findings of eye tracking studies.
-A particular challenge and opportunity, which we investigate in a project funded by Baden-Württemberg Stiftung, is to establish an interactive interplay between text and word-sized visualizations.
+A particular challenge and opportunity is to establish an interactive interplay between text and word-sized visualizations.

 In software engineering, developers need to optimize and extend complex software systems - information visualization methods provide an exploration tool to read and understand the structure, evolution, and behavior of such systems.

-Bringing together human-computer interaction and algorithms with visualization research, visual analytics systems facilitate and interactive exploration of the data.
+Bringing together data analysis algorithms and visualizations, visual analytics systems facilitate and interactive exploration of large and complex data sets.